 Everybody wins with IPS

 People hired through IPS gain access to meaningful employment.
 Meanwhile, businesses gain productive and qualified employees, a more diverse workforce, and the support of vocational services.
 The community gains more residents who are confident, contributing members of society.
 Select an option below to learn why IPS is a win-win for everyone.

 Bring IPS to your community

 IPS is expanding across Wisconsin.
 The state IPS team makes implementing the IPS model easy.
-They will guide counties and tribes through every step of the process.
+They guide tribal nations and counties through every step of the process.

 Wisconsin IPS is a collaboration of the Department of Health Services, the Department of Workforce Development, and UW-Madison.